 2. Proposal Writers Persuade by Making a Point

 Proposal writing has a persuasive component that technical writing lacks.
 Just like when you wrote an essay in grade school, you want to make your point and back it up with solid evidence.
 It’s important to position your firm as the one best placed to address the concerns that impact the evaluators’ decision.
 Your proposal needs to tailor the narrative to how the buyer benefits from the offering and how the proposal relates to evaluation criteria.
 Even better, tell the offeror exactly how you would meet and exceed each and every single one of their needs, whether or not the RFP requests it.
 Ensure them that if they choose your firm, you will be ready and able to enact the plan as laid out in your RFP response.
 Put yourself in the shoes of the offeror and think about what they would consider most important in a contractor.

 3. Proposal Writing Balances the Level of Detail

 With technical writing, the more detail you can include, the better.
 However, in your RFP proposal, you must carefully balance your level of detail with concrete evidence of your expertise and credentials.
 You don’t want to overload the evaluators with information that doesn’t influence their decision.
 Let’s say, for instance, that you’re choosing three (3) references to provide in support of your proposal.

 Although you obviously want to fully describe the projects you worked on with these contacts, you also want to make a strategic decision about your references.
 What projects have you worked on that are similar to this RFP?
 Which contacts know your work well and are willing to speak to your expertise??
-These are the type of “big picture” questions a proposal writer would ask.
+These are the types of “big picture” questions a proposal writer would ask.
 Your references should be specific to the context of the RFP with just enough detail to showcase the best of your company’s work ethic and skills.